Acne Scar Treatment

 - Hypertrophic scars are raised and firm and remain within the borders of the original injury or acne lesion.
 They are most effectively treated with injections, scar surgery, laser surgery and cryosurgery.

 Acne scar management is unique to each patient and requires individualized treatment with a combination of techniques due to the variety of scars.
-Laser resurfacing smooths and tightens the skin and superficial irregularities; dermal fillers replace lost volume; and minor surgery like punch excision can remove deep boxcar or large icepick scars.
+Laser resurfacing tightens the skin and smooths superficial irregularities; dermal fillers replace lost volume; and minor surgery like punch excision can remove deep boxcar or large icepick scars.
 Dr. Farhang is very well versed in treating acne scarring and is able to provide different options to achieve satisfactory results.

 Steroid injections may be used to soften and shrink hard scars.
 Injections will improve the size, texture and appearance of the scar.